Skip to main content

 Description

-Organized by ITU and the World Bank, with the support of the United Kingdom’s Foreign, Commonwealth & Development Office (FCDO) and the Ministry of Communication and Digital of Indonesia, the Satellite Regulation Training aims to increase participants' knowledge and understanding of the fundamentals of satellite regulation, in particular low-Earth orbit (LEO), broadband and IoT satellite communications.
-The course will cover the international legal and regulatory framework governing the use and management of the radio frequency spectrum and associated orbits, ITU's own regulatory processes, national and regional licensing and frequency allocation frameworks, the roles and responsibilities of different agencies, and the importance of emission control. enforcement, market access and service offerings.
-Participants will learn about technological and economic aspects, as well as security, risk mitigation and resilience requirements, as well as the World Bank's approaches to purchasing broadband connectivity, with a focus on the role of satellite in the overall range of technologies used to achieve universal and efficient connectivity.
+Organized by ITU and the World Bank, with the support of the United Kingdom Foreign, Commonwealth and Development Office (FCDO) and the Ministry of Communication and Digital Affairs of Indonesia, the Satellite Regulation Training aims to increase participants' knowledge and understanding of the fundamentals of satellite regulation, in particular low-Earth orbit (LEO), broadband and IoT satellite communications.
+The course will cover the international legal and regulatory framework governing the use and management of the radio frequency spectrum and associated orbits, ITU's own regulatory processes, national and regional licensing and frequency allocation frameworks, the roles and responsibilities of different agencies, and the importance of emission control, enforcement, market access and service offerings.
+Participants will learn about technological and economic aspects, security, risk mitigation and resilience requirements, as well as the World Bank's approaches to purchasing broadband connectivity, with a focus on the role of satellite in the overall range of technologies used to achieve universal and efficient connectivity.
+Practical scenarios and case studies will be used to illustrate the application of these regulations in real-world situations.

 • National telecoms/ICT regulators